MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/react-native-ios.md

 That call is added automatically to *AppDelegate.m* by the automatic instructions above.
 Otherwise, you need to add it manually.

-Note that when the app calls `registerAndEnable` for the first time after being installed, iOS will prompt the user for permission to receive Push Notifications.
-If you wish to delay when that permission prompt appears to the user, say until after an app first time use wizard finishes, you can delay making the call.
+Note that when the app calls `registerAndEnable` for the first time after being installed, iOS will prompt the user for permission to receive push notifications.
+If you wish to delay when that permission prompt appears to the user, say until after an app first time use wizard finishes, delay making the `registerAndEnable` call.

 #### 2.2 [Optional] Receive push notifications if you have already implemented `application:didReceiveRemoteNotification:fetchCompletionHandler` method